imohitch/DeepLearningOnAndroid/README.md

 ***Check SETUP.md to complete your prerequisites***

-## Tutorial 1 - Deploying a simple tensorflow model on Android
+## Tutorial 1 - Deploying a simple single node tensorflow model on Android
 This notebook covers
 >* Different type of nodes in tensorflow graph
 >* Creating a single variable model in tensorflow